LaQKracha/WebHackingScripts/README.md

-# My Own Created Web Hacking Scripts
+# 🔥 Web Hacking Scripts (Portswigger's web security academy based) 🛠️

-Welcome to my collection of custom web hacking scripts!
-This repository contains various scripts that I have developed to assist with web security testing and ethical hacking.
-Each script is designed to target specific vulnerabilities or automate certain tasks commonly encountered in web penetration testing.

-## Introduction

-This project is a collection of scripts I've created to help identify and exploit vulnerabilities in web applications.
-These scripts are intended for educational purposes and to assist security professionals in testing the security of web applications.
+A collection of my custom scripts 🐍, crafted to tackle and solve PortSwigger's Web Security Academy labs 🧪.
+These scripts automate common tasks, identify vulnerabilities, and make lab completion faster and more efficient. 🚀 Whether it's SQLi, XSS, or anything, these tools are designed to assist in learning and practicing web security testing. 🌐🔒